esrc-official/ESRC-Heart-Android/README.md

 	// The face is detected.
         // Through the “face” parameter of the onDetectedFace() callback method,
         // you can get the location of the face from the result object
-        // that ESRC SDK has passed to the onDetectedFace().
+        // that ESRC Heart SDK has passed to the onDetectedFace().
         …
     }